 \subsubsection{The $\cC^{\infty}$ and the $\cC^{\omega}$ cases and Theorem \ref{main2}}

 We end by observing that our arguments show that Theorem \ref{main} may be rephrased both in the $\cC^{\infty}$ and the $\cC^{\omega}$ versions so that also Theorem \ref{main2} follows.
-Indeed, as already remarked, the determination of the maximal value $\l_{v}$ in Theorem \ref{main} depends on the fulfillment of condition (A) -- (D) of Subsection 5.2.1, which, as long as the data are at least of class $\cC^{2}$, is independent on the degree of smoothness.
-Because of the uniqueness of the Green pluripotential with a given pole, the $\cC^{\infty}$ version of Theorem \ref{main} is obtained applying the statement Theorem \ref{main} for all $k\geq4$ and $\a\in (0,1)$.
+Indeed, as we already pointed out, the determination of the maximal value $\l_{v}$ in Theorem \ref{main} depends on the fulfillment of the conditions (A) -- (D) of Subsection 5.2.1, which, as long as the data are at least of class $\cC^{2}$, is independent on the degree of smoothness.
+Because of the uniqueness of the Green pluripotential with a given pole, the $\cC^{\infty}$ version of Theorem \ref{main} is obtained applying the statement Theorem \ref{main} for all $k\geq5$.
 Furthermore the steps of proof of the crucial Lemma \ref{lemma52} are provided first in the $\cC^{\omega}$ case (see Sublemma \ref{sublemma} and Proposition \ref{prop5.4}) and therefore also the $\cC^{\omega}$ version of Theorem \ref{main} holds.